liuyanice/FAViM/README.md

   - data_split.json

 ### TG3K dataset
-- For the TG3K dataset, can be found here {[GoogleDrive](https://drive.google.com/file/d/1k7JmMqDsEmd1KqpnPmHh8kK_38oJDTh2/view?usp=sharing)}.
+- For the TG3K dataset, can be found here {[BaiduDrive](https://pan.baidu.com/s/1jRWyM6MA11qEcTXagKpjFw)}.
+- Extraction code: TG3K
 - After downloading the datasets, you are supposed to put them into '/TrainDataset/TG3K/', and the file format reference is as follows.
 - './TrainDataset/TG3K/'
   - Image